-2. Virtually visit the campus
+2. Visit the campus

 Ontario Tech was ranked by Maclean's Magazine as having the #1 library in Canada for an undergraduate university.
-We are also in the process of adding to our award-winning campus with new architecture to service our students.
+We are also in the process of adding to our award-winning campus new architecture to service our students.

-Check out our 360° tour of our buildings, or choose your own adventure and take a self-guided virtual tour of the entire campus.
+Or you can, check out our 360° tour of our buildings, or choose your own adventure and take a self-guided virtual tour of the entire campus.

 3. Attend Open House

 The best sources of information are truly from the professors and current students in your program of interest.
 They can provide the need-to-know facts about the program, including curriculum, experiential learning and career opportunities, as well as personal experience (which is often the best part).
-You can also hear from Student Life, Residence, Athletics and more.
-This year, you can get all of this from the comfort of your own home!

 4. Apply through the Ontario Universities' Application Centre (OUAC)